How to import a Postman collection into your Azure API Management

 API specifications can be written in YAML or JSON.
 The format is easy to learn and is both human-readable and machine-readable.

-This specification is widely used these days, especially in the Microsoft community, but unfortunately, not all of them use it and there are still quite a few APIs that do not expose any kind of specification/documentation like Swagger, WADL or even WSDL (this last for web services).
+This specification is widely used these days, especially in the Microsoft community, but unfortunately, not all of them use it, and there are still quite a few APIs that do not expose any kind of specification/documentation, such as Swagger, WADL, or even WSDL (the latter for web services).

-For REST APIs, I have seen several suppliers/partners use Postman Collections to easily test their APIs by emulating request but also to document the APIs by adding a name and descriptions to requests, sample requests, headers, and other metadata.
-Performing unit tests in all the operations and sharing them inside their teams.
+For REST APIs, I have seen several suppliers/partners use Postman Collections to easily test their APIs by emulating requests and to document them by adding names and descriptions to requests, sample requests, headers, and other metadata.
+Performing unit tests on all the operations and sharing them within their teams.

 #1 Azure Monitoring Platform